JuniperPhoton/Carousel.SwiftUI/README.md

 ### Use `CarouselView`

 `CarouselView` encapsulates both the `HCarouselLayout` and `VCarouselLayout` and provides a simple API to use.
-You can stack multiply `CarouselView` in a VStack or HStack to create a multiply `CarouselView` just like the GIF/Video does above.
+You can stack multiple `CarouselView` in a VStack or HStack to create multiple `CarouselView` just like the GIF/Video does above.

 ![](./Docs/carousel.png)